The Bristal Assisted Living Blog

-Here are some scientifically proven stress relief strategies that may be particularly effective for seniors:
+Here are some scientifically proven strategies for stress relief:

 1. Stay as Active as Possible

-All of these activities provide something to look forward to and may instill a sense of satisfaction and accomplishment, which may help counter feelings of stress.
+Consider trying various activities to create something to look forward to and foster a sense of satisfaction and accomplishment, which can help alleviate feelings of stress.

-According to the Harvard Medical School, “a big part of stress management focuses on triggering the opposite of the stress response: the relaxation response,” which helps lower blood pressure, heart rate, and the stress hormones themselves.
+According to Harvard Medical School, a big part of stress management focuses on triggering the opposite of the stress response: the relaxation response, which helps lower blood pressure, heart rate, and the stress hormones themselves.

-Everyone has their own tastes and preferences when it comes to relaxation, but here are some examples of popular method:
+Everyone has their own tastes and preferences when it comes to relaxation, but here are some examples of popular methods:

 • Deep breathing